euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/06Task_Enroll-a-developer-device/03How-to-enroll-an-Android-device-in-Profile-Owner-managed-mode/readme.md

     resetting the Hub may cause removal of any associated applications from the device.

--   Any VMware productivity apps already installed on an unmanaged developer device might stop working when it is enrolled in PO mode.
+-   Any Omnissa productivity apps already installed on an unmanaged developer device might stop working when it is enrolled in PO mode.
 This applies whether the apps were enrolled standalone or through Hub running in registered mode.
-The VMware productivity apps include the Workspace ONE Boxer email app, and the Workspace ONE Web browser, for example.
+The Omnissa productivity apps include the Workspace ONE Boxer email app, and the Workspace ONE Web browser, for example.

 **Tip**: Set a device passcode before you begin enrolment.
 Typical UEM